-Accident-only pet insurances insures your pet for veterinary treatment for injuries from accidents.
+Accident-only pet insurance insures your pet for veterinary treatment for injuries from accidents.
 Your pet is not insured for any treatment due to illness.
 For more information on accident-only pet insurance read our article "Accident-only pet insurance explained".

-Public liability only (dogs only)
+Public liability (dogs only)

 Whilst this type of insurance does not cover the cost of any vet fees it will insure your dog if it damages property or injures a person.
 It usually includes legal cover which will help cover the costs if you are sued due to the damage your pet has caused.